kryoz/llama-strix-halo/README.md

 Paste and modify again `your-user-name`.
 This command will configure llama.cpp to load models dynamically which were found at dir `~/models`.
 `--models-max 2` specifies to handle up 2 models in RAM.
+I tuned params to handle at agents workflow as fast as it can be.

 ```bash
 #!/bin/bash